 This one is quite obvious, if your product doesn’t work, doesn’t matter if it has the prettiest user interface.
 You can get away with non-user friendly product that works, but not vice versa.
 However, once you have the functionality done, don’t forget to go back and do the user experience right, this is more commonly known as the UX Design Pyramid.
 Don’t fall in the trap, that as long as it works, it shouldn’t be modified.

 The creative process is messy and that’s OK

 Even with all the tooling we have in 2019, the software engineering process is still messy.
 Inconsistent environments, stuff working under specific conditions in some places, but not others make building software still messy.
-The more moving part the system has, the more complicated the build and testing process is.
+The more moving parts the system has, the more complicated the build and testing process is.
 That’s OK.
 Really!
-If you go to an artist’s studio, it’s a mess, for the exact same reason – experimentation.
+If you go to an artist’s studio, it’s a mess for the exact same reason – experimentation.
 Chances of getting it right on the first attempt are very slim, as you get more experienced, you still go through the same idea validation process, just faster.
 Don’t seek the illusive perfect setup, in order to get to work, you will never achieve it.

 A deleted line of code in a top level system is a line added downstream

 I don’t have scientific evidence to prove this statement, but the majority of people working long enough with distributed systems will agree.
 If a subsystem takes care of a new parameter and you don’t have to validate it anymore, the validation logic just got moved (you would hope), it didn’t vanish.
 There are probably exceptions to this rule, I just can’t think of any right now.

 You might have picked the wrong language

 The software engineering approach is a spectrum